-n 1905 I graduated from high school out the side door.
-I wasn't kicked out, but I went out the side door.
-That fall I went up to Amherst, to Mass.
-Aggle to take a winter course on dairying.
-I was 14 then.
-The next year they jacked the age up to 16," said Otis Day.

-"A couple of years later a Frenchman by the name of LeDuc was quitting his milk route in Graniteville.
+Otis Day tells us that in 1905 he graduated from high school out the side door.
+"I wasn't kicked out," he claims, "but I went out the side door.
+That fall I went up to Amherst - to Mass.
+Aggie to take a winter course on dairying.
+I was fourteen then.
+The next year they jacked the age up to sixteen.
+A couple of years later a Frenchman, by the name of LeDuc was quitting his milk route in Graniteville.
 We took over for some years.
-"When we started there were no milk bottles.
-Milk was put in 81/2-quart cans with 2quart measures.
-We'd put the milk into a pitcher or pail or whatever was on the doorstep - or what we could find in the kitchen.
+When we started there were no milk bottles.
+Milk was put in 8 1/2 qt. cans with 2 qt. measures.
+We'd put the milk into a pitcher or pail or whatever was on the doorstep - or what we could find in the kit-chen.
 We'd keep a goin' till we found some container to put it in.
-As the years went along glass milk bottles were made by the Thatcher Manufacturing Co. of Floring the Thatcher Manufacturing Co. of Elmira,
+As the years went along, glass milk bottles were made by the Thatcher Manufacturing Co. of Almira, N.Y.

-N.Y.
-"It was up in the morning, out to our barn to milk the cows, cool the milk, bottle and peddle it before breakfast every morning.
-There was no electrical refrigeration to keep
+"It was up in the morning, out to our barn to milk the cows, cool the milk, bottle and peddle it before breakfast.
+There was no electrical refrigeration to keep milk, so we didn't deliver